How to Use Bat Guano Fertilizer Safely In Your Garden

 Bat guano makes a great fertilizer because it contains microbes that benefit the texture of your garden soil.
 It also has the potential to enrich the soil and improve its draining properties.
 Additionally, it helps make dense soils lighter and holds together loose soils.

-Plus, guano is not easily washed away from the soil, so it benefits your soil and feed established plants much longer than inorganic fertilizers that are displaced or washed away after a single rainy day.
+Plus, guano is not easily washed away from the soil.
+It benefits your soil and feeds established plants much longer than inorganic fertilizers that are displaced or washed away after a single rainy day.

 Microbial Action

-What this essentially means is that the droppings of bats can remove the toxicity of your garden soil.
-Plus, these helpful microbes loosen the soil, which increases its water-holding capacity and air space.
+What this essentially means is that the droppings of bats can reduce the toxicity of your soil.
+Plus, these helpful microbes loosen the soil, which increases its water-holding capacity and airflow.

 Moreover, these microbes protect your plants by preventing the occurrence of dangerous nematodes and soil diseases.
 Plus, they are efficient decomposers, so much so that if you want to speed up the decomposition process, simply add bat guano to a compost pile.

 These microbes will break down the dried organic material in your soil and turn it into a source of nutrients for your plants.
-This will also create a soil texture that will retain moisture without overly saturating your plants’ roots.
+This will also create a soil texture that retains moisture without overly saturating roots.

 When applied to plant leaves, guano not only produces vigorous vegetative growth but may also protect them from fungal infections.
 You can use guano as a top dressing fertilizer, either in wet or dried form.
 Simply mix it into the top layer of your soil prior to planting or during active growth.

-Pro Tip: Always make sure to read the instructions on the fertilizer label before using it.
+Always make sure to read the instructions on the fertilizer label before using it.
 Also, if your plants show any sign of distress, immediately stop using guano fertilizer.
-You don’t want to burn your plants with an overabundance of guano.

 When to Use

-You can pour it into the soil immediately prior to planting.
-This will ensure that your garden soil is sufficiently prepared to provide beneficial nutrients to your plants.
+Pour bat guano into the soil immediately prior to planting.
+This will ensure your garden soil is sufficiently prepared to provide beneficial nutrients to your plants.

 You can also add guano fertilizer during the active growing season.
 Simply make potent guano tea and use it during your regular waterings.